 IRB Barcelona’s Innovation Department is actively involved in the design of innovation-related training activities (either delivering them or facilitating contact with experts).
 Training is designed to enhance a wide range of both hard and soft skills associated with entrepreneurship and business development.

 This section includes workshops and training activities, which fall into four categories, namely Technology Transfer, Entrepreneurship, Value Proposition, and Innovation.

 Workshops on communications skills aim to help researchers to improve their oral/writing communication not only when addressing a scientific audience but also the public in general.

 Technical and scientific skills workshops seek to improve researchers’ abilities and knowledge with respect to specific techniques, computer skills, etc.

 Each PhD researcher is supervised by a Thesis Advisory Committee (TAC), composed of three members.
-This committee is responsible for tutoring, monitoring and guiding the researcher in all aspects related to the thesis and career development.
-The TAC is intended not only to provide support and guidance on scientific issues but also to address any individual concerns that may arise.
+The TAC is intended not only to tutor, monitor and guide the researcher in all aspects related to the thesis and career development but also to address any individual concerns that may arise.

-Furthermore, following the principles of the European Charter of Researchers, as of 2020 IRB Barcelona is implementing a set of measures to reinforce career development in a personalized manner.
-In this regard, in 2019, various members of the Human Resources and Academic Affairs Department received specialized training as 'Career advisors' and are now developing individualized career development plans for PhD researchers, thereby helping them to identify, acquire or strengthen skills that will serve to enhance their employment prospects.
+Furthermore, following the principles of the European Charter of Researchers, as of 2020 IRB Barcelona is implementing a set of measures to reinforce career development in a personalised manner.
+In this regard, in 2019, various members of the Human Resources and Academic Affairs Department received specialised training as 'Career advisors' and are now developing individualised career development plans for PhD researchers, thereby helping them to identify, acquire or strengthen skills that will serve to enhance their employment prospects.